codeSpicer/homelab-journey/docs/01-Server-Setup.md

 This document covers the initial setup of my homelab server on an older HP Pentium laptop, from choosing an OS to basic security hardening.

-1. Operating System: Debian 12
+## 1. Operating System: Debian 12

 I initially attempted to install Fedora Server, but encountered persistent boot freezes on the laptop's hardware.
 After troubleshooting with various kernel parameters (inst.text, nomodeset, acpi=off) failed to resolve the issue, I switched to Debian 12 "Bookworm".

 Conclusion: Debian proved to have excellent hardware compatibility, and the text-based net installer worked flawlessly.
 This was a key lesson in choosing the right tool for the job.

-##Installation Choices:
+## Installation Choices:

 A minimal "headless" server was created by selecting only two software options:
 -SSH server
 -standard system utilities

-2. Remote Access via SSH
+## 2. Remote Access via SSH

 -After installation, the first step was to enable remote management.
 -Logged into the server directly to find its local IP address:

 ```bash
 ip a